 Hi!
 I’m Marc Terribilini

-With 60+ years of combined experience, we’ve both learned a thing or two over the years.
+With 30+ years of experience, I’ve learned a thing or two over the years.
 Archery takes years of practice and refinement, but with proper guidance, you can shave years off the learning curve.

 Everyone Starts as a Beginner

 Yep, that’s me in the green sweatshirt and that’s my dad, walking behind the shooting line.
 I was around 4 or 5 years old at the time and my dad was the archery instructor.
 We were just getting started, but my dad had enough experience to teach us.
 I was having a blast but didn’t really know what I was doing (why was I making that face?).
 I hit the bullseye occasionally but was frustrated with inconsistent impact.